oholiab/vrhackspace/README.md

 In another, to build and run the application:
     make run

+Or if you'd prefer to be in an undynamically lit quake level to a scary metal cube...
+    make run-quake

 The default flags for running the container include the /workspace volume mount which will enable you to work on the code from within the hackspace...
 Fun fact: that's how I'm writing this right now!
 (It's also why it now supports commas).

+To type into the terminal, move up to it until it's hilighted (white selection around it) and fill your boots!
+To stop typing, just face away.

 ####Contributing
 I prefer POC code over suggestions, so if you've got an idea but you're not sure